YinJC/uk-tex-faq/FAQ-gutter.md

----
-layout: page
-title: Why is the inside margin so narrow?
+# Why is the inside margin so narrow?
----

 If you give the standard classes the `twoside` option, the class sets the margins narrow on the left of odd-numbered pages, and